Myanmar Fast Facts

 June 2012 - Unrest breaks out in the western state of Rakhine.
 Religious violence leaves more than 200 dead and close to 150,000 homeless -- predominantly members of the Rohingya Muslim minority.

 November 19, 2012 - President Barack Obama becomes the first sitting US president to visit Myanmar.
-He meets with President Thein Sein and activist Aung San Suu Kyi.
+He meets with President Thein Sein and activist Suu Kyi.

 March 10, 2013 - Suu Kyi wins re-election as Myanmar's leader of the National League for Democracy.